sahil-vasani/Enterprise-Profit-Intelligence-Platform/README.md

 ## 🌟 Project Overview

-This project is a **complete, real-world Business Intelligence portfolio** built around the Amazon Sales Dataset from Kaggle.
-Because the raw dataset lacked enterprise-grade attributes, additional **synthetic business data** was generated and merged — covering customers, marketing campaigns, inventory, warehouses, logistics, returns, and finance metrics.
+This project is a complete, real-world **Business Intelligence** portfolio platform built around the Amazon Sales Dataset from Kaggle.
+The raw dataset was transformed and enriched with enterprise-level business attributes, derived metrics, and domain-specific logic across customers, marketing, inventory, warehouses, logistics, returns, and finance.

 The final unified dataset was loaded into a proper **PostgreSQL Data Warehouse** using a **Star Schema** design, then exposed through: